2 December 2024

 “I’m kind to myself and very forgiving, especially when it comes to time management and what I can fit in to each day.
 I don’t overstretch and I try to have the right priorities and keep things simple.
 The kids don’t go without, they have what they need.
 We just make things work.”

 Fast forward to the present day and Paul has adapted his weeks to make a life that works for him and the triplets.
-Lukas, Mattias and Sarah are now 11-years old and have started walking to school on their own and were given their first smartphones at Christmas.
+Lukas, Mattias and Sarah are now 12-years old and were given their first smartphones for Christmas 2023.
 He said: “You configure your life in a certain way to make it work.
 Now as a single parent of three, there are days when it feels overwhelming.
 It’s not easy but it is plausible.
 If I’m struggling, I read a poem by Diane Loomans called ‘If I had my child to raise over again’ and immediately feel re-inspired.
 I would say I don’t think I ever looked this far ahead.
 I just thought before the triplets were born we would have this idyllic family life together.
 Isabel was marvellous.
 She was instrumental in my approach to bringing the triplets up.
 People say I’m doing a great job but I’m just copying what she talked about.
 She was such a source of inspiration and support to our little family.
 Family was so important to her and me of course.
 She would have loved it.
 I think this every day.”

 With Paul’s adventurous mindset and his plans with Isabel that the children would be world travellers, the world is their oyster.
 The triplets first visited London at six-months-old and took their first flight to Scotland aged two.
 Paul added: “I don’t want the children to feel like their lives are any less than they could be because their mother died.